PASTAplus/PEP/peps/pep-9.md

     eml: valid EML document as a string
     return:
         200 OK if successful
-        400 Bad Request if EML is invalid
+        4xx Bad Request if EML is invalid
+    body:
+        Empty if 200, error message otherwise
     permissions:
         system: changePermission
 ```